appany/AppAny.HotChocolate.FluentValidation/docs/error-mappers.md

 # ErrorMappers

 - Error mappers are functions converting validation failure to graphql error
-- All methods has overrides to pass more error mappers
+- All extension methods has overrides to pass more error mappers
 - All error mappers executes sequentially and can be composed with other

 ```json